-The Council will use information provided by the Department of Work and Pension and Her Majesty's Revenues and Customs for the purposes of council tax support, council tax liability, billing, administration and enforcement
+The Council will use information provided by the Department of Work and Pension and Her Majesty's Revenues and Customs for the purposes of LCTS, council tax liability, billing, administration and enforcement

-The Council may receive and obtain information and evidence relating to claims for Council Tax Support, the council may receive or obtain the information or evidence from-
+The Council may receive and obtain information and evidence relating to claims for LCTS from-

-- a. persons making claims for council tax support; - b. other persons in connection with such claims; - c. other local authorities; or - d. central government departments including the DWP and HMRC
+- a. persons making claims for LCTS; - b. other persons in connection with such claims; - c. other local authorities; or - d. central government departments including the DWP and HMRC

-The Council may verify relevant information supplied to, or obtained for LCTS purposes.
+The Council may verify relevant information supplied to, or obtained for, LCTS purposes.